 The only quibbles that one might make would perhaps be the story’s hurry to get to the main action.
 Hal Jordan becomes conversant with his ring almost overnight – there are no scenes of him trying it out or training in its powers.
 There is also a lack of any amazement, surprise or culture shock on his part at being thrown into an intergalactic society – he appears to become conversant with this in no time with there being only a single throwaway line about the ring’s library of intergalactic information.
 The early scenes chasing down Kuch in the intergalactic bar are disappointingly routine as Lauren Montgomery shows too obvious a debt of inspiration to the cantina scene from Star Wars (1977).

 Christopher Meloni does well as Hal Jordan, giving the character just the right balance of brash cockiness and eventual heroic strength.
-Victor Garber, best known as Jennifer Garner’s father on tv’s Alias (2001-6), makes a fine Sinestro, with Garber’s tightly clipped pronunciation being just right for the part.
+Victor Garber makes a fine Sinestro, with Garber’s tightly clipped pronunciation being just right for the part.

 Bruce Timm and Lauren Montgomery made a further Green Lantern film with Green Lantern: Emerald Knights (2011), which told different stories of various members of the Green Lantern Corps, as well as the animated tv series Green Lantern: The Animated Series (2011-3).
-Green Lantern also appears as a member of the Justice League in the various Justice League DC Universe Original Animated Movies.
+The flop of the live-action film put an end to any Green Lantern films for another decade until Green Lantern: Beware My Power (2022).
+Certainly, Green Lantern did appear as a member of the Justice League in the various Justice League DC Universe Original Animated Movies.